Tom Jones (end)

 1928 Georgia Tech players, featuring Jones (far right).

 Thomas Jones was a college football player.
 He was a prominent end for coach Bill Alexander's Georgia Tech Yellow Jackets from 1928 to 1930.
 After a year on the freshman team in 1927, Jones played for the national champion 1928 Golden Tornado.
-Jones alternate-captain of the 1930 team.
+Jones was the alternate-captain of the 1930 team.
 George Trevor once selected him for an all-time Tech team.